 Adjustable Gastric Band

 In this less common but still popular version of weight loss surgery, the surgeon puts a small band around the top of your stomach.
-The band has a small balloon inside it that controls how tight or loose the band is.
+The band has a small balloon inside it that controls how tight or lose the band is.
 The band limits how much food can go into your stomach.
 This surgery is also done using a laparoscope.

 This version of surgery removes most of the stomach and leaves only a narrow section of the upper part of the stomach, called a gastric sleeve.
 The surgery may also curb the hunger hormone ghrelin, so you eat less.